The Rust Performance Book

 Chunks

-chunk size is known to exactly divide the slice length.
-It is equivalent to but
+When the chunk size is not known to exactly divide the slice length, it can

 Bounds Checks